MikroElektronika/mikrosdk_click_v2/clicks/expand7/DETAILS.md

 ### Application Task

-> This example shows the capabilities of the EXPAND 7 click by toggling each of the 40 available pins.
+> This example shows the capabilities of the EXPAND 7 Click by toggling each of the 40 available pins.

 ```c